dijor0310/cryo-ttt/README.md

-# Test-time training for Cryo-ET tomogram segmentation 🧊
+# Denoising test-time training for cryo-ET membrane segmentation 🧊 🦠

 This repository contains the implementation of denoising test-time training for membrane segmentation in cryo-electron tomography (cryo-ET).
 The goal is to improve segmentation performance on noisy tomograms by adapting the model at test time.